wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

 To begin using Service Bus features in Azure, you must first create a service namespace.
 A namespace provides a scoping container for addressing Service Bus resources within your application.

-You can manage namespaces and Service Bus messaging entities using either the [Azure portal][] or the Visual Studio Server Explorer, but you can only create new namespaces from within the portal.
+You can manage namespaces and Service Bus messaging entities using either the [Azure Management Portal][] or the Visual Studio Server Explorer, but you can only create new namespaces from within the portal.

 ### To create a namespace using the portal:

-1. Sign in to the [Azure portal][].
+1. Sign in to the [Azure Management Portal][].

-2. In the left navigation pane of the Azure portal, click **Service Bus**.
+2. In the left navigation pane of the Azure Management Portal, click **Service Bus**.

-3. In the lower pane of the Azure portal, click **Create**.
+3. In the lower pane of the Azure Management Portal, click **Create**.

     ![][5]